 What's New at GKC Fire Fighters Alumni Association

-Our meeting will be held at 10:00 AM in Gladden Hall on the lower level of IAFF Local 42's Union Hall, located at 6320 Manchester Ave., Kansas City, MO 64133.
+Our next monthly Membership Meeting is scheduled for Tuesday, February 13, 2024, at 10:00 AM in the Classroom on the upper level of IAFF Local 42's Office, located at 6320 Manchester Ave., Kansas City, MO 64133.

 Credit: Ray Elder, KCFD Retired Fire Captain and KCFD Historian

 Few cities have been so fortunate as Kansas City in escaping disastrous fires.
 From the time log cabins fell into disuse and frame businesses and dwelling houses began to appear, Kansas City has had fire protection.
 In the beginning neighbor helped neighbor.
 Later fire companies were formed which were also social organizations.
 The Honorable T.B.
 Bullene was Foreman of the first fire company of the social order.
 Associated with him socially and in “time of fire” were Frank Foster, Matt Foster, S.K.
 Green, James Smith, Adam Long and John Long.